Grassland: Carbon sequestration

-Grasslands hold about 20 percent of global soil carbon stocks.
-Herbaceous (non-wooded) vegetation dominates grasslands and, unlike forests, carbon is stored in the roots and soil underground.
-Furthermore, this above-ground biomass carbon is relatively short-lived due to grazing, fire, and senescence.
-In contrast, grassland species have an extensive fibrous root system, with grasses often accounting for 60-80% of the biomass carbon in this ecosystem.
+Grasslands hold about twenty percent of global soil carbon stocks.
+Herbaceous (non-wooded) vegetation dominates grasslands and carbon is stored in the roots and soil underground.
+Above-ground biomass carbon is relatively short-lived due to grazing, fire, and senescence.
+Grassland species have an extensive fibrous root system, with grasses often accounting for 60–80% of the biomass carbon in this ecosystem.
 This underground biomass can extend several meters below the surface and store abundant carbon into the soil, resulting in deep, fertile soils with high organic matter content.
 For this reason, soil carbon accounts for about 81% of the total ecosystem carbon in grasslands.
 The close link between soil carbon and underground biomass leads to similar responses of these carbon pools to fluctuations in annual precipitation and temperature on a broad spatial scale.
 Because plant productivity is limited by grassland precipitation, carbon stocks are highest in regions where precipitation is heaviest, such as the high grass prairie in the humid temperate region of the United States.
 Similarly, as annual temperatures rise, grassland carbon stocks decrease due to increased evapotranspiration.

 Grasslands have suffered large losses of organic carbon due to soil disturbances, vegetation degradation, fires, erosion, nutrient deficiencies, and water shortages.
 The type, frequency and intensity of the disturbance can play a key role in the soil organic carbon (SOC) balance of grasslands.
 Bedrock, irrigation practices, soil acidification, liming, and pasture management can all have potential impacts on grassland organic carbon stocks.
 Good grassland management can reverse historical soil carbon losses.
 The relationship of improved biodiversity with carbon storage is subject of research.

+There is a lack of agreement on the amount of carbon that can be stored in grassland ecosystem.
+This is partly caused by different methodologies applied to measure soil organic carbon and limited respective datasets.
+Further, carbon accumulation in soils changes significantly over time and point in time measurements produce an insufficient evidence base.